 Prior to Taomee, Zhu played a key role for the Disney organisation working at the Walt Disney China representative office and later the Walt Disney Co.
 (China) for five years, where he was one of the first professional managers of The Walt Disney Company (China), ushering in the golden age of Disney’s ancillary businesses in China.
 During his time with the legendary company, he established Disney China’s Toys licensing business.

 Zhu graduated from FuDan University with a Marketing major.

-China’s content boom has driven production budgets to record highs and given a whole new profile to Chinese stories and movies around the world.
-At the same time, the country remains a magnet for Korean and Taiwanese talent, Chinese authorities are backing an unprecedented international agenda, and nimble deal making is keeping more international players on their toes.
-The challenges include shifting regulations, fast-forward time lines, and sometimes incompatible processes.
-Frank Zhu, chief executive of Shanghai-based Pearl Studios, talks about the space between rampant opportunity and dramatic busts in a market where animated films have $100 million budgets, where pitfalls are as common as dreams of fortune, and where enthusiasm for local partnerships is as high as the push for cross-border content investment and development.
+China’s content boom has created unprecedented opportunities for investment in entertainment.
+Production is at a record high and Chinese TV series and movies have a whole new profile around the world.
+At the same time, the country remains a magnet for Asian as well as global talent, Chinese authorities are backing an unprecedented international agenda, and nimble deal making is keeping more international players on their toes.
+The challenges include the evolution of regulations, fast-forward time lines, and sometimes incompatible processes.
+Frank Zhu, Chief Executive of Shanghai-based Pearl Studio, talks about the space between the rampant opportunity and dramatic shifts in a market where animated films have $100 million budgets, and where challenges are as common as ambitious dreams of fortune, and enthusiasm for local partnerships is as high as the push for cross-border content investment and development.